datahackare/warz0ne/_posts/2020-10-03-Blackfield.md

 ### [](#header-3)Rpcclient

 I was able to use the creds for the support account and log in with the rpcclient.
-Then I ran the command, enumdomusers, to get alist of all usernames on the domain.The list was huge, because it was so many users on the domain.
+Then I ran the command, enumdomusers, to get alist of all usernames on the domain.
+The list was huge, because it was so many users on the domain.
 Here is the users that I found more interesting, probably more privileged users.

 ```
 rpcclient -U support 10.10.10.192